The Specifics of Lot Grading

 Approval Process Guidelines

-For a complete explanation of both the rough and final grading processes, please read through our Approval Process Guidelines (PDF).
+For a complete explanation of both the rough and final grading processes, please read through our Lot Grading Guidelines.

 For more information on final grade please see Almost Finished a Guide on How to Achieve Final Grade.